 Beneteau Oceanis 46.1 – The deck

 As for the choice of a twin rudder system with a fibre steering, it gives you good control under sail.
-In addition to these main features, the different rigging plans and wide range of options mean that each sailing yacht can be customized to match its owner’s identity.
+The different rigging plans and wide range of options mean that each sailing yacht can be customized.

 The large cockpit table is designed for up to eight people and also cleverly houses the life raft.
-Manoeuvres have been made easier by grouping the winches at the helm, creating a large space to unwind on either side of the companionway – equipped with two reclining sun loungers together with drinks holders.
+Manoeuvres have been made easier by grouping the winches at the helm, creating a large space to unwind on either side of the companionway.

 The aft of the Beneteau Oceanis 46.1 hits the same note of comfort.
 A single step separates the cockpit from the swim platform, affording easy access to the sea.